-Here you can filter any unwanted information from being sent out.
-There are direct options for the most common controllers and you can numerically select any other - filtering of these controllers, you must not have a tick in the box marked [Controllers], as this will filter out all controllers.
+Here you can filter any unwanted information from the MIDI output stream.
+There are direct options for the most common events and you can numerically select any other - have a tick in the box marked [Controllers], as this will filter out all controllers.